 References to the form numbers and particular schedules of the campaign reports will be eliminated to provide flexibility since the FPPC's forms, schedules, and reporting requirements may change over time.
-In addition, the timing to expend contributions to retire outstanding debt is clarified to include contributions that are received at the end of the reporting period and must be expended within 30 days of receipt or the end of the reporting to the reporting period.
+In addition, the timing to expend contributions to retire outstanding debt is clarified to include contributions that are received at the end of the reporting period and must be expended within 30 days of receipt or the end of the reporting period, whichever is earlier.